-The Golden Paddle Award was conceived in 2010 to recognize individuals who have made significant contributions to packrafting through innovation, dedication and conservation.
+The Golden Paddle is designed to recognize individuals who have made noteworthy contributions to the world of packrafting, embodying qualities like dedication, community-building and a deep appreciation for the adventurous nature of the sport.
 Past winners come from all parts of the world and represent a diverse set of interests and accomplishments.

 Legendary Alaskan packrafter Brad Meiklejohn was the 2020 Golden Paddle Award recipient.
 A champion for conservation and the founding President of APA, Brad’s tremendous sense of adventure, down-to-earth attitude and stewardship of wild places have inspired successive generations of packrafters over the last twenty years.
 Brad was one of the first people to recognize that packrafters possess a powerful voice to influence access and conservation issues of importance to our community.
 “We punch above our weight”, as Brad likes to put it.
 In 2012, he founded the American Packrafting Association with a group of like-minded adventurers and conservationists to represent packrafters across America and welcome a growing number of newcomers to the sport.
 He continues to fight for protections for the Arctic National Wildlife Refuge, and to maintain other intact, unfragmented landscapes across Alaska.

 Todd Seliga is a backcountry ranger for the National Park Service in Grand Canyon who covers expansive areas within the park and interacts with visitors with diverse interests. simplicity, efficiency, and adherence to wilderness ethics while exploring canyons and patrolling extremely remote areas.
 Todd sums it up, “I see packrafts as a very valuable means to connect with the public.”
 Todd has been a great advocate for packrafts as a rangering tool and incorporating this knowledge and enthusiasm into park planning.